educ8tive-studio/TPT/README.md

 # Educ8tive Studio
-Find great quality crafts and a wide range of awsome classroom & sunday school activities at <a href="https://www.teacherspayteachers.com/store/educ8tive-studio">our TPT store</a>!
+Find great quality resources and crafts plus games and a wide range of awesome classroom & sunday school activities at <a href="https://www.teacherspayteachers.com/store/educ8tive-studio">our TPT store</a>!